-- Click the "Login / Authorize" link at the top of the screen. - Enter your code in the field under "Have an Access Code?" - Follow the prompts to complete registration.
+- Under "Authorize Computer," enter your administrator email address and password in the appropriate fields and click the "Authorize" button. - Click the "Login" link at the top of the screen. - Enter your code in the field under "Have an Access Code?" - Follow the prompts to complete registration.